 - Increases or decreases by a set percentage

-Trigger Notifications help you avoid the catastrophes that inevitably occur when you’re in the dark on your ranks.
+Trigger Notifications help you avoid the catastrophes that inevitably occur when you’re in the dark about your ranks.

-Once you have Trigger Notifications set up correctly, you’ll be able to adapt your keyword strategy whenever something unexpected happens.
+Once you have Trigger Notifications set up correctly, you can adapt your keyword strategy whenever something unexpected happens.

 A significant benefit of using a keyword ranking tool like ProRankTracker is the ability to keep track of your competitors’ rankings.

-To do this in ProRankTracker, use the Add Wizard to add your fiercest competitors.
+To do this in ProRankTracker, use the Add Wizard to add your top competitors.

 Make sure to track the same keywords that you’re monitoring for your own site.

-Then, use the Rankings Discovery Tool to determine if they’re ranking for keywords you’re unaware of.
+Then, use the Rankings Discovery Tool to determine if they rank for keywords you’re unaware of.

-Fun fact — you can use all keyword tracking strategies we’ve discussed for competitor analysis as well.
+Fun fact: You can also use all keyword tracking strategies we’ve discussed for competitor analysis.

 Competitor analysis is what separates the amateur rank trackers from the pros.